Nicholas C. Ikechukwu

 ncholas [at] bu [dot] edu

 I am a CS PhD student at Boston University, where I have the rare good fortune of being co-advised by Profs.
 Bryan Plummer and Deepti Ghadiyaram.
 My research interests sit at the crossroads of Computer Vision, Machine Learning, and Robotics.
 This intersection continually shapes both my work and my curiosity.
-I study query-based vision models and long-term visual perception for autonomous systems, driven by a simple but ambitious question: how can machines learn not just to visually perceive, but to remember, adapt, and act over time?
+I study query-based vision models and long-term visual perception for intelligent systems, driven by a simple but ambitious question: how can machines learn not just to visually perceive, but to remember, adapt, and autonomously act over time?
 With a background in Computer Engineering and prior industry experience building AI-driven software across diverse applications, I enjoy bringing a practical lens to theoretically grounded research.

 As a Teaching Fellow at BU, I also enjoy the rare privilege of talking about what I love, supporting and guiding students through AI, Machine Learning, and Reinforcement Learning while discovering that teaching often reveals insights research alone cannot.